feyzaakyurek/subspace-reg/README.md

 # Subspace Regularizers

-This repo contains the source code for the following paper:

-[**Subspace Regularizers for Few-Shot Class Incremental Learning**](https://arxiv.org/abs/2110.07059), Afra Feyza Akyürek, Ekin Akyürek, Derry Wijaya, Jacob Andreas.
-ICLR 2022.
+This repo contains the source code for the following paper: [**Subspace Regularizers for Few-Shot Class Incremental Learning**](https://arxiv.org/abs/2110.07059), Afra Feyza Akyürek, Ekin Akyürek, Derry Wijaya, Jacob Andreas.
+ICLR 2022. [link](https://arxiv.org/abs/2110.07059)

 ![](teaserv7.png)

+Few-shot class incremental learning (FSCIL) refers to the problem of updating a trained classifier to discriminate among an expanded set of classes with limited labeled data.
+We focus on the image classification problem.
+The two key challenges are catastrophic forgetting of old classes and overfitting to new classes due to small data.
+Subspace regularizarization while helps controlling forgetting, it remedies overfitting by regularizing the novel weights towards a feature space learned by old classes.
+Thanks to this simple fix, we are able to augment the last linear layer to accommodate more classes and continue fine-tuning the linear classifier on the new data as usual.

 ## Installation